I’m here today in praise of boring baby names.

-In a world dominated by Instagram, it’s easy to imagine that everyone is naming their babies something fabulous.
+In a world dominated by social media, it’s easy to imagine that everyone is naming their babies something fabulous.
 Clever and unexpected.
 Just different enough.
-You’re stuck between Grace and Rose for middle names, but your old roommate just named her daughter Eleanora Fig. Or you’re fretting about too many girls called Ryan, while your colleague fearlessly names her son Mika Blue.
+You’re stuck between Grace and Anne for middle names, but your old roommate just named her daughter Eleanora Fig. Or you’re fretting about too many girls called Ryan, while your colleague fearlessly names her son Mika Blue.

 All of a sudden, naming feels like a contest.

-When I meet parents and they hear what I do, they sometimes reply, with a hint of apology, “Oh, our kids’ names are so boring!”
+When I meet parents and they hear what I do, they sometimes reply, with a hint of apology, “Oh, our kids have boring names!”

 It happened again the other day, and it hit me: Am I a part of the problem?